slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

        - fixed leaking of private IPs.
        - improved retrieval of IPs on OpenStack.

-Documentation:
+For contributors:
  - Improved contributor documentation around setting up Python environment.

-For contributors:
  - Improved conditional building of RPMs on systems with no rpmbuild installed.

 Alice, Bob, Clara, and Dave can be found